Try the 3 ” S’s” instead

 During the Middle Ages, Christian powers attempted to remove pagan Roman traditions from the calendar and new year and Christmas traditions became blurred until the sixteenth century, when Pope Gregory XIII revised the Julian calendar and the new year was once again celebrated on January 1st.

 I’m tempted to think that our ancient ancestors who thought up the concept of new year resolutions would have had a greater chance of success with spring resolutions, or even summer solstice resolutions.
 They’re just simply sunnier, brighter months.
 January for me is not actually a great time.
 In my part of the world it’s cold, dark and faintly miserable, which is perhaps why celebrations at this time have been associated with driving out metaphoric demons ( modern-day bad habits?) with fireworks and cymbals.
-Or perhaps I’m just a Babylonian or ancient Roman at heart.

 Make it meaningful